RDFLib/rdflib/docs/intro_to_graphs.rst

   g.load("some_foaf.rdf")
   for s,p,o in g.triples( (None, RDF.type, FOAF.Person) ):
-     print "%s is a person"%o
+     print "%s is a person"%s

   for s,p,o in g.triples( (None,  RDF.type, None) ):
      print "%s is a %s"%(s,o)